Dormtech/Ecotech/RaspberryPi/docs/index.md

 #Overview
-This is the device code for the Ecozone.
+This is the general software documentation for the Ecozone.
+This document was created to help all developers work together.
+When developing programs for the device please refer to this documentation.

 ##Index
 main.py